-Some chiropractors also pursue additional academic and practical education to specialize in other areas, including clinical sciences and diagnostic imaging, paediatric, rehabilitation, spinal stenosis, sports sciences and animal chiropractic care.
+Some chiropractors also pursue additional academic and practical education to specialize in other areas, including clinical sciences and diagnostic imaging, pediatric, rehabilitation, spinal stenosis, sports sciences and animal chiropractic care.

 Each chiropractor is uniquely qualified to evaluate your condition and identify what’s causing your pain.